 If you’re wondering why your ATV tires keep losing air, then this guide is for you.

-The reasons an ATV tire loses air is either from something getting stuck in it, the tire being worn out, not seated properly on the rim, or the sudden change in temperature or elevation.
+The reasons a tire loses air is either from something getting stuck in it, the tire being worn out, not seated properly on the rim, or the sudden change in temperature or elevation.
 Let’s go over all of them in this guide.

 Before I get into why your ATV tires are flat, we need to tell you the typical PSI you should be running.

 ATVs run at a lower PSI than your car or truck, so don’t panic if you see tire pressure lower than your vehicle.

 You want 7 PSI in your tires.
 Going above this can damage the tire and cause it to blow.
 If you’re lower than 7 PSI, you’ll want to put some air in it.

 And I know many of you are wondering, your PSI gauge for your car doesn’t go that low.
 You’ll need a tire pressure gauge that can read lower PSI of ATV tires (ad).
 It’s important to get a PSI gauge that can read low enough, don’t eyeball it!